jawordpressorg/community-handbook/wordcamp-organizer/first-steps/helpful-documents-and-templates/100-gpl-vetting-checklist.md

 IF NO, skip to #5.
 IF YES, continue.

-2) Does the speaker distribute his/her themes (or the themes he/she promotes):
+2) Does the speaker distribute their themes (or the themes they promote):

 A. Though the WordPress.org repository
-B. Through his/her own website
+B. Through their own website
 C. Through a third-party website

 IF A, skip to #5.